 "A poet is somebody who feels, and who expresses his feeling through words.
 This may sound easy.
 It isn’t.
 A lot of people think or believe or know they feel-but that’s thinking or believing or knowing; not feeling.
 And poetry is feeling-not knowing or believing or thinking.
 Almost anybody can learn to think or believe or know, but not a single human being can be taught to feel.
 Why?
 Because whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself.
 To be nobody-but-yourself-in a world which is doing its best, night and day, to make you everybody else-means to fight the hardest battle which any human being can fight; and never stop fighting.
 As for expressing nobody-but-yourself in words, that means working just a little harder than anybody who isn’t a poet can possibly imagine.
 Why?
 Because nothing is quite as easy as using words like somebody else.
 We all of us do exactly this nearly all of the time-and whenever we do it, we’re not poets.
 If, at the end of your first ten or fifteen years of fighting and working and feeling, you find you’ve written one line of one poem, you’ll be very lucky indeed.
 And so my advice to all young people who wish to become poets is: do something easy, like learning how to blow up the world-unless you’re not only willing, but glad, to feel and work and fight till you die.
 Does this sound dismal?
 It isn’t.
 It’s the most wonderful life on earth.
 Or so I feel.”

-In his letter Cummings proclaimed the difficult of being one’s self “to be nobody but yourself means to fight the hardest battle.”
+In his letter Cummings proclaimed the difficulty of being one’s self “to be nobody but yourself means to fight the hardest battle.”
 If you want to navigate the chaos, translate your dreams into reality, and travel the path of life you are going to remain steadfast in your dedication to be nobody but yourself.

 How often have you thought about crossing the river of life on a bridge that only you can build?